wolfenrain/wattles/docs/roadmap.md

   - [x] Creating a Schema
   - [ ] Creating a Repository
   - [ ] Showcase using the Repository
+- [ ] Document how to write a driver implementation
 - [ ] Documentation Site

 ### Features ✨